backdrop-contrib/bee/Usage.md

 *Description:* Export the database as a compressed SQL file (.sql.gz).
 *Aliases:* `dbex` , `db-dump` , `sql-export` , `sql-dump`
 *Arguments:*
 - `file` - (optional) The SQL file where the exported database will be saved.
 Leave blank to use the current date/time as the filename.

+Note: The path is always relative to the Backdrop root so if you want to save in a folder above this, use `../` and the filename.

 *Examples:*
 - `bee db-export db.sql` - Export the database to db.sql.gz.
 - `bee db-export` - Export the database to [DATE_TIME].sql.gz.
+- `bee db-export ../db/db_export.sql` - Export the database to ../db/db_export.sql.gz

 #### `db-import`
 *Description:* Import an SQL file into the current database.
 *Aliases:* `dbim` , `sql-import`
 *Arguments:*
 - `file` - The SQL file to import into the database.
 Can be gzipped (i.e. *.sql.gz).
+Note: The path is always relative to the Backdrop root so if you want to import from a folder above this, use `../` and the filename.

 *Examples:*
 - `bee db-import backup.sql` - Import backup.sql into the current database.
 - `bee db-import db.sql.gz` - Extract and import db.sql into the current database.
+- `bee db-import ../db/db_export.sql.gz` - Extract and import db_export.sql from folder ../db into the current database

 #### `sql`
 *Description:* Open an SQL command-line interface using Backdrop's database credentials.